top of page

 The reverberations go well beyond the individual,

-fostering richer and fuller family life, as
+fostering richer and fuller family life,

-well as functional and productive organizations,
+as well as functional and productive organizations,

 all with enormous ripple effect.
-Our

-work can help break the kinds of destructive
+Our work can help break

-cycles which, if left untreated, keep echoing
+if left untreated, keep echoing

 through the generations."